igordejanovic/parglare/docs/grammar_language.md

 Ambiguities are dealt with explicitly (see the [section on conflicts](./lr_parsing.md#resolving-conflicts)).

+Each grammar file consists of three parts:
+- zero or more imports of other grammar files.
+See [grammar modularization](./grammar_modularization.md)
+- one or more derivation/production rules
+- zero or more terminal definitions

-Grammar consists of a set of derivation rules where each rule is of the form:
+Each derivation/production rule is of the form:

 ```
 <symbol>: <expression> ;